-Plantation shutters can be an excellent choice for upgrading your home in Brisbane.
+Shutters can be an excellent choice for upgrading your home in Brisbane.
 But what do plantation shutters cost?
 Are they more expensive than other options?
-Let’s take a closer look at the factors that affect pricing and how you can decide whether to add plantation shutters to your house.
+Let’s take a closer look at the factors that affect pricing and how you can decide whether to add shutters to your house.

-Not to be confused with traditional shutters which are attached on the exterior of a home, plantation shutters are installed inside.
-Plantation shutters are attached to the window frame and are typically custom fit to each window.
+Not to be confused with traditional shutters which are attached on the exterior of a home, these are installed inside.
+They are attached to the window frame and are typically custom fit to each window.

-Why you should add plantation shutters to your home
+Why you should add shutters to your home

 Plantation shutters are also aesthetically pleasing and can be ordered in colors or stains that match your existing décor.
 Neutral designs can add a timeless look to your home, giving you and even future homebuyers flexibility to design a space without changing out the shutters.

 They also require little maintenance and can usually be dusted or wiped clean with a damp cloth.
 Since they’re fairly durable, you can expect them to last 10-20 years, and most come with a limited lifetime warranty.

 Comparing plantation shutters cost to blinds and other coverings

 Despite the many benefits, you might be concerned that plantation shutters cost too much compared to other window covering types.

 In general shutters do tend to be more expensive since they are more durable, last longer, and are made of more costly materials.
 Blinds are usually made of more flexible or soft materials, pushing down their price and their ability to endure prolonged use.